 Then start doing those tasks and don’t stop until you are done.
 This means ignoring the less important, but maybe more pleasant tasks.

 Your reputation counts!
 Make it your goal to get the reputation to be a hard worker.

 Learn the skills of leadership.
 Take responsibility for results and have a vision.
-Act like a role model and set standards.
-Be action oriented and act as if you own the company.
+Act as a role model and set standards.
+Be action-oriented and act as if you own the company.
 According to Brian Tracy, the seven aspects of leadership are:

 – Competence (on the technical aspects of your work)